 |Cognitive Science||Abortion and Self-Defence||Other History||Verification||History and Culture|

 |Radical Translation||Vagueness||Life and Value||Other History||Life and Value|

 |Modality||Evolutionary Biology||Cognitive Science||Definitions||Meaning and Use|

 |Frankfurt Cases||Formal Epistemology||Norms||History and Culture||Beauty|

 |Egalitarianism||Composition and Constitution||Evolutionary Biology||Meaning and Use||Definitions|

 |Models||Modality||Dewey and Pragmatism||Universals and Particulars||Faith and Theism|

 For me, the middle column is the most interesting one.
-The last two columns are pretty much what you’d expect.
+The last two columns are pretty much what we’d expect.
 And the first two columns are as much noise as signal.
-In the first column the absolute values are all low, and 1 or 2 articles that by coincidence shared some keywords with topics from a century later could move something up or down by several spots.
-In the second column, the fact that the model doesn’t see consequentialism and utilitarianism as having much in common drives the ‘top’ result.
+In the first column the absolute values are all low, and one or two articles that by coincidence shared some keywords with topics from a century later could move something up or down by several spots.
+In the second column, the fact that the model doesn’t see consequentialism and utilitarianism as having much in common drives the “top” result.

 But in the middle we get an interesting mix.
-Idealism is over, so all the idealism related topics are relegated.
+Idealism is over, so all the idealism-related topics are relegated.
 And the journals that are still publishing history are settling on just publishing work on the same few big names, so some history topics are relegated.
 But other topics have yet to start.
-It isn’t a surprise that before 1982 there wasn’t much work on Vagueness or on Evolutionary Biology in these journals.
-(There are important articles in those fields from before 1982, but they don’t tend to be in these 12 journals.)
-And Norms is as much a style as a topic.
-But I’m a bit surprised Cognitive Science hadn’t started getting more attention yet.
-And I’m very surprised that Wide Content is showing up here.
+It isn’t a surprise that before 1982 there wasn’t much work on vagueness or on evolutionary biology in these journals.
+(There are important articles in those fields from before 1982, but they don’t tend to be in these twelve journals.)
+And norms is as much a style as a topic.
+But I’m a bit surprised cognitive science hadn’t started getting more attention yet.
+And I’m very surprised that wide content is showing up here.